syncfusion-content/wpf-docs/wpf/dotnet-core-compatibility.md

 </table>

 N> Dedicated assemblies are not included for .NET 7.0 and higher versions.
-Instead, .NET 6.0 assemblies can be used.
+Instead, .NET 6.0 assemblies can be used .

 ## Adding Reference